brichards21/SMSDiscordSpam/index.md

 properly tie in the more informative words.
 So, this association makes sense based on what we’ve observed.

-## Proportion of special characters
+## Proportion of Special Characters

 Another interesting featured that we extracted from the messages is the proportion of hashtags or mentions (‘\#’) present in it.